 The Treaties of Westphalia, also called the Peace of Westphalia, are credited for the creation of countries as we know them today.
-Though there is another school of thought that it didn’t though we won’t get into that debate.
+Though there is another school of thought that it didn’t though we won’t get into that debate here.
 Check out the WikiPedia site for more info.

-The treaties also defined a country’s international rights though it did not define how a countries sovereignty was governed or define what freedoms its residents had within the country.
-The different views on this have caused strife and turmoil between countries for centuries.
+The treaties defined a country’s international rights though they did not define how a country’s sovereignty was governed, nor did they define what fundamental freedoms residents had within a country.
+The different views on what freedom is fundamental have caused strife and turmoil between countries for centuries.

 A country’s monetary policy is one pillar of how it maintains its stability.
-Through control of interest rates and money supply, a government can maintain great control over its financial well-being.
-This control has been used wisely and also abused by governments.
+Through control of interest rates and money supply, a government can maintain greater control over its financial well-being.
+This control has been used wisely by many though also greatly abused by some governments.
 FIAT money in use by almost every government today is created by the government and is the exclusive property of the government.
 While I believe this will change in the future and that the current system is the legacy solution, I don’t see this changing quickly and possibly not in my lifetime.
 LatinumLatinum Gold Pressed Latinum is the currency that is used in the Alpha and Beta quadrants in Star Trek Deep Space 9 and other Star Trek series. and energy credits may be the future, though FIATFIAT Fiat (Latin for 'let it be done') is a team used in conjunction with items to make them reality.
 Such as Government FIAT money by the very name is money by the government.
 It can also be an Italian Auto company. is the way of today.
 (Pardon the Star Teak Reference.)

 The Internet enabled the free flow of information and interaction around the world.
 From kids in Africa learning from the best college teachers in the USA to people from all countries interacting with people in other countries sharing ideas, knowledge, and friendship.
-The Internet’s ubiquity allows knowledge and ideas to flourish without regard to a country’s borders.
+The Internet’s ubiquity allows knowledge and ideas to flourish without regard to a country’s borders or its sovereignty.

 Countries as we know them are only a few hundred years old.
 And the idea of a sovereign country is less than that.
-Civilizations have gone through many transitions in the few thousand years we have inhabited this planet.
-As I think about the sovereignty of nations, I can’t help but think that if in another 100 years’ the ideas we fight about today will be but a page in our history books.
+Civilizations have undergone many transitions in the few thousand years we have inhabited this planet.
+As I think about the sovereignty of nations, I can’t help but think that in another 100 years, the ideas we debate and even fight about today will be but a page in our history books.

 And in a future post, we can review whether countries are truly sovereign or is it just an illusion that even the politicians and leaders of countries fall for.